Bible Study · Guided · Romans

 "But now the righteousness of God has been manifested apart from law, although the law and the prophets bear witness to it, the righteousness of God through faith in Jesus Christ for all who believe."
 Romans 3:21–22

-Two words change everything: "But now."
-In Greek, nuni de, a hinge in the argument, the turn from problem to solution.
-Paul has spent two and a half chapters closing every exit: Gentiles condemned by the light of natural revelation, Jews by the Torah they received, and everyone by the conscience written on the heart.
-The verdict by 3:20 is unanimous.
+Two words: "But now."
+In Greek, nuni de.
+Paul has spent two and a half chapters closing every exit.
+Gentiles condemned by natural revelation.
+Jews condemned by the Torah they were given.
+Everyone condemned by the conscience written on their heart.
+The verdict at 3:20 is unanimous.
 Nobody passes.
-"But now" is where the answer arrives.
+Then: but now.

 Word Study ἱλαστήριον hilastērion hil-as-TAY-ree-on G2435